-If your autistic child is struggling with anxiety then you are reading the right article.
+If your child with autism is struggling with anxiety then you are reading the right article.

-Anxiety can be mild or severe and it is very common in autistic children to struggle with it.
+Anxiety can be mild or severe and it is very common in children with autism to struggle with it.

-In this article, we will explain what anxiety is, list some of its common symptoms, and explore the reasons why autistic children struggle with it.
+In this article, we will explain what anxiety is, list some of its common symptoms, and explore the reasons why children with autism struggle with it.

 We will also discuss some treatment options to give you some actionable tips for stopping your child's anxious episode.